Phil Jones - The Drummer

 Phil moved to Los Angeles from Iowa in 1969 to play rock and roll.
 His first band was Oskar, and was fronted by Lee Oskar who later formed War with Eric Burdon.
 His second LA band, Crabby Appleton, had a nationwide hit in 1970 with the single "Go Back ", and recorded two critically acclaimed albums for Elektra in 1970 and 1971.

-For the last 15 years, Phil has been playing drums with the Waddy Wachtel Band, which includes Waddy Wachtel, Rick Rosas (Neil Young, Joe Walsh), Brett Tuggle (Fleetwood Mac), and Bernard Fowler & Blondie Chaplin of The Rolling Stones touring band.
-Other band members have included Keith Allison, Jamie Savko and Stacy Michelle (Kid Rock).
+For the last 18 years, Phil has been playing drums with the Waddy Wachtel Band, which includes Waddy Wachtel, Brett Tuggle (Fleetwood Mac), and Bernard Fowler (The Rolling Stones) & Blondie Chaplin (Brian Wilson, The Beach Boys).
+The band originally included Rick Rosas (Neil Young, Joe Walsh) who passed away in 2014.
+His successor is Al Ortiz (Stevie Nicks).
+Other band members have included Jack Tempchin, Terry Reid, Keith Allison, Jamie Savko, Robert Davis (Lauryn Hill), Ron Dziubla (Joe Bonamossa, Melissa Etheridge) and Stacy Michelle (Kid Rock).
 The WWB played nearly every Monday for 12 years at The Joint in West Los Angeles, recently playing every month or two on a Friday or Saturday.
 Guests on stage with the band have included Keith Richards, Robert Plant, Joe Walsh, Neil Young, Adam Sandler, Bobby Womack, Donovan, Eric Burdon, Leo Sayer, George Thorogood, and many, many more.

-Phil, in recent years, has also played with Joe Walsh's touring band, Johnny Rivers, Jack Tempchin, Bernard Fowler, and, most recently,with Pegi Young and The Survivors and Jason Sinay recording projects as drummer, percussionist, and producer.
+Phil, in recent years, has also played with Joe Walsh's touring band, Johnny Rivers, Jack Tempchin, Bernard Fowler, and, most recently, with Pegi Young and The Survivors, Terry Reid, Amanda Blue, Marc Ford, Jim Wilson and Jason Sinay, and continues working on recording projects as drummer, percussionist, and producer.